99x/spec-handbook/Engineering Discipline/Delivery Automation.md

 - Once CI/CD is succesful perform gren release that will create a release notes in GitHub

 ### Tips
+- Arranging tasks in milestones will give more clarity for release notes output
+- Attach labels for each type of task E.g Feature, Bug Fix, Technical Task to obtain category wise separation in the release note

 ### Challenges
+- No major challenges other than plug the release note generator to the build pipeline